hieplpvip/Asus-Zenbook-Hackintosh/README.md

 * Bluetooth & WiFi (just need to replace Intel card with DW1560, but I don't have money now :(( )
 * Create automatic scripts
 * Post a full guide on Tonymacx86
+* CREATE A BUILD THAT WORKS FOR ALL ZENBOOKS (far future)

 ## Credits